Scale your business with our modular plugins.

 }

-This function ensures that we only update the price when a product matches our conditional logic (that the user selects the extra packaging checkbox).
-This way, we prevent all possible errors when calculating the total price of the cart.
+This function ensures we update the price only when a product matches our conditional logic (i.e., when the user selects the extra packaging checkbox).
+This way, we prevent all potential errors when calculating the cart’s total price.
 Update product price programmatically in WooCommerce - Extra fee

 Product price increases by $15

-If everything went fine and the cart meets the conditions we set, our function will add an extra $15 charge to the original price when the user selects the checkbox on the product page, before clicking the Add to cart button.
+If everything goes well and the cart meets the conditions we set, our function will add an extra $15 charge to the original price when the user selects the checkbox on the product page before clicking the Add to cart button.

-To avoid cart abandonment and improve the buying experience, you should always display the new price before the customers add the products to their carts.
+To reduce cart abandonment and improve the buying experience, always display the new price before customers add products to their carts.
 Otherwise, they’ll only see the final price on the checkout page.

 function add_cart_item_data( $cart_item_data, $product_id, $variation_id ) {